vintasoftware/django-react-boilerplate/README.md

 > - If you are using Docker: `make docker_frontend_update_api`
 > - If you are not using Docker: `npm run openapi-ts`

+> [!NOTE]
+> If `pre-commit` is properly enabled, it will automatically update both schema and client before each commit whenever necessary.

 ## Github Actions

 To enable Continuous Integration through Github Actions, we provide a `proj_main.yml` file.
 To connect it to Github you need to rename it to `main.yml` and move it to the `.github/workflows/` directory.